-Choose your ideal Holiday Accommodation in Mid Wales Montgomeryshire and Powys here.
-Dog-friendly, adult only or just magnificent!
-Mid Wales includes the counties of Montgomeryshire and Powys the area borders England to the east and Ceredigion to the west and has an abundance of quality accommodations, tourist attractions, and activities.
-Mid Wales short breaks can be enjoyed in any number of superb locations in Mid Wales and Powys.
+Browse our list of the best Powys, Mid Wales accommodation, and great places to stay for holidays and short breaks.
+The area borders England to the east and Ceredigion to the west and has an abundance of quality accommodations, tourist attractions, and activities.
+Mid Wales short breaks can be enjoyed in any number of superb locations.

-With plenty of quality Powys accommodation on offer for both outdoor and adventure enthusiasts and more leisurely holidaymakers, Mid Wales and Powys is well worth considering for your next Welsh break.
-There are castles to explore, stately homes and gardens waiting to be discovered and charming market towns to potter around.
-If that sounds a little too relaxed for your liking, Mid Wales can also offer a whole range of thrill a minute adventure activity.
+With plenty of quality properties on offer for both outdoor and adventure enthusiasts and more leisurely holidaymakers, Mid Wales and Powys is well worth considering for your next Welsh break.
+There are castles to explore, stately homes and gardens waiting to be discovered, and charming market towns to potter around.
+If that sounds a little too relaxed for your liking, Mid Wales can also offer a whole range of thrill-a-minute adventure activities.

 Powis Castle, one of the most fascinating and unique castles in Wales, is situated in this region.
 Whilst the castle itself and its collection of rare antiques and artworks are all worthy of your attention, Powis is equally famous for its splendid terraces and gardens.
 Dating back to the 1680s, the gardens were revolutionary for the time, and even today, they have the power to surprise and impress.
 Other castles in the area include Montgomery and Dolforwyn, both now just atmospheric ruins, but still well worth exploring.